JUDGE CHRISTINE VINH WEEMS

 Christine returned to Harris County, after spending almost five years in Manhattan working on large-scale anti-trust litigation as well as corporate tort cases.
 She also has extensive experience in commercial and residential first party bad faith insurance claims resulting from property and casualty losses.
 She is licensed to practice in the Southern and Eastern Districts of Texas as well as in state court in Texas and California.
 She has passed the bar exams in those states as well as New York.
 She is also licensed to practice before the United States Supreme Court.

 In her spare time, she is involved in the Houston theatre community and is a founding member of Cone Man Running Productions, 2017 winner of Houston Press' Mastermind Award for their contributions to Houston culture.
-She is also a lifetime member of the Girl Scouts.
+She has directed productions for numerous productions in and around Houston as well as her own.
+She has also served as artistic director of the Spontaneous Smattering play festival that to date has raised over $14K for and donated over 3K canned goods to support the Houston Food Bank.

 Christine is married to Michael Weems, a playwright, and they live in Northwest Houston with their three sons, Tommy, Jack and Sammy.

 Judge Weems is also a member of the American Board of Trial Advocates, an invitation-only organization of experienced trial lawyers and judges dedicated to the preservation and promotion of the civil jury trial right provided by the Seventh Amendment to the U.S. Constitution.
 She was awarded the Honorary Alum award by the University of Houston Law Center's Alumni Association for her work with the mock trial team.
-Christine also had the Spring 2021 pledge class of Alpha Phi Omega at the University of Texas at Austin named after her for her commitment to the community.
+Christine also had the Spring 2021 pledge class of the Alpha Rho Chapter of Alpha Phi Omega at the University of Texas at Austin named after her for her commitment to the community.
 In 2023, she was recognized as the Outstanding Mentor by the Asian Pacific Interest Section of the State Bar of Texas.
+She is also a lifetime member of the Girl Scouts of America.

 For more information, click this link for an article about Judge Weems in the Houstonia.